 By Roland Miller

 Editor's note: National Trust for Historic Preservation staff members Priya Chhaya and Carson Bear recorded the live interview with Roland Miller and astronaut Paolo Nespoli that is featured in the clips embedded in this post.
 The full playlist of clips from that interview is on the National Trust YouTube channel.
+Pre-Order the book based on this work (due out September 2020).

 When the 50th anniversary of Yuri Gagarin’s inaugural human space flight came in 2011, astronaut Cady Coleman was on the International Space Station (ISS).
 To honor this momentous anniversary, Coleman, who is also an accomplished flautist, played a duet with Jethro Tull’s Ian Anderson—she onboard the ISS and he at a concert in Russia.
 Three years later, when Cady suggested that I too collaborate with astronauts on board the station, I looked to that partnership for inspiration.